janhq/server/docs/api/mcp-tools/README.md

 ## How It Works

 All tools use JSON-RPC 2.0 protocol.
 You send a request with tool name and parameters, get back results.

+**Need help with the protocol?** See [MCP Tools Protocol Guide](../decision-guides.md#mcp-tools-protocol) for request format and error handling patterns.

 ## Service Ports & Configuration